DoktorSAS/PlutoniumT6Mapvote/README.md

 2. Convert the file into a new **_killcam.gsc**, is important call it **_killcam.gsc**
 3. Put the file into **maps/mp/gametpyes**
 4. Change the **sv_maprotation** to only one map *(exemple sv_maprotation "map mp_carrier")*
+5. Add in your .cfg file **set server_name "Exemple Server Name"** to set the server name to show on the mapvote menu
+6. Add in your .cfg file **set custom_gametype "exemple.cfg"** to set the the default gametype for the next map (If you do not change the gamemode you may not add it).
+If you want change the gamemode just overwrite the **custom_gametype** dvar (use setDvar("custom_gametype", "exemple.cfg")) in your mods and when map rotate players will play the new gamemode

 **Download v1.0.4**: https://github.com/DoktorSAS/mapvote/releases/tag/1.0.4
 **Video**: https://youtu.be/x064TDmt5Wk